 How Holiday Food and Fun Clubs Help

-Reduce hunger: Holiday clubs disproportionately serve children from lower income families and make the biggest difference in strengthening food security for the poorest families.
+Reduce hunger: Holiday clubs disproportionately serve children from lower income families.

-Reduce pressure on family budgets: Parents struggling to provide for children during term time find the holidays a stressful time.
-Holiday clubs fill the gap left by the loss of term-time free school meals, mitigate expensive childcare costs, and provide fun activities for children who might otherwise miss out.
+Reduce pressure on family budgets: Holiday clubs fill the gap left by the loss of term time free school meals, mitigate expensive childcare costs, and provide fun activities for free.

-Combat social isolation: Holiday clubs encourage children to be more social and physically active, allow volunteers to feel more connected, and give parents an opportunity to meet others in their community and build social support networks.
+Combat social isolation: Holiday clubs encourage children to be more social, allow volunteers to feel more connected, and give parents an opportunity to meet others in their community and build social support networks.

-Encourage healthy eating and physical activity: Holiday clubs contribute to the fight against obesity and related health problems by providing healthy and nutritious meals.
+Encourage healthy eating and physical activity: Holiday clubs promote healthy eating and physical activity.
 This is particularly important in lower income areas which have a higher density of fast food takeout restaurants, and high obesity rates with connected health problems.

-Build skills and employability: As well as helping parents to stay in work over the holidays, the clubs also provide opportunities for people to build up skills, experience, and confidence that can help them in to employment.
+Build skills and employability: As well as helping parents to stay in work over holidays, some clubs also provide opportunities for people to build up skills, experience and confidence that can help them in to employment.

 The following Feeding Britain pilot areas are coordinating Holiday Food and Fun programmes:

-Together, Feeding Britain pilots provided over 43,236 meals to children and families over the 2017 Summer and October holidays.
-In the summer of 2018, with support from the Department of Education, we supported 79 clubs in 9 areas of England to deliver 34,562 meals and activity sessions to 7,123 individual children.
+Together, Feeding Britain pilots provided 43,236 meals to children and families over the 2017 summer and October holidays.
+In the summer of 2018, with support from the Department of Education, we supported 79 clubs in 9 areas to deliver 34,562 meal and activity sessions to 7,123 individual children.